 - 1 Tablespoon Worcestershire Sauce

-- Push Sauté or Browning button on your pressure cooker and allow to fullt heat.
+- Push Sauté or Browning button on your pressure cooker and allow to fully heat.

 - Add oil to the cooking pot and swirl to coat bottom.

-- Add ground beef, breaking it up well with a wooden spoon and sauté until slighly browned.
+- Add ground beef, breaking it up well with a meat chopper/masher or wooden spoon and sauté until slightly browned.
 Drain off any excess fat, if desired.

 - Add onions, bell pepper, jalapeños, garlic, cumin, chili powder, oregano, salt and pepper and sauté for three minutes.